Daniel-Gong/daniel-gong.github.io/_pages/cv.md

   * Perception and Action Lab at University of California, Berkeley
   * Supervisor: Dr. Alison Yamanashi Leib and Professor David Whitney

+# Teaching Experience

+* Tutor for Undergraduates, University of Oxford

+  * Oct 2022 - Dec 2022
+  * Tutored undergraduate students for *Cognition* course (Attention, Memory, and Learning)
+* Teaching Assistant at the Perception Science Program, UC Berkeley

+  * Summer 2019
+  * Tutored high school students in experimental design and MATLAB programming

 Skills
 ======